MehakdeepKaur19/WEB452_MehaksBookStore/MehaksBookStore/README.txt

 Made changes in ProductRepository for the above changes and then went to Upsert.cshtml to make for the name as well.
 I even have to change the strike it shows in it.
 I add content in ProductController as well.

+2023-11-28 1252
+-Tried checking my application but it ran into an error so have to resolve it.
+I tried adding migration again and it worked finally and forget to add some code in ProductController.cs so I have to do that too.
+Now my application is wrking perfectly fine with just that one migration.